An explosion ripped through the remote

 The families of 29 trapped miners are beginning to arrive to hear the latest news from the rescuers.

-Drilling the hole progressed overnight, with plans to lower a cameras once it is finished.
+Drilling the hole progressed overnight, with the plans to lower a cameras once it is finished to get a look.

 Twice-daily briefings are being held at the Grey district council offices by emergency services and Pike River Coal managers.